Bassiuz/prevent_orphan_text/README.md

 A Flutter package for [Dutch Coding Company](https://dutchcodingcompany.com) projects.
 This package create a Text widget that prevents text orphans in the end of a text widget.
+It is inspired by the [balanced_text](https://github.com/rasitayaz/flutter-balanced-text) package.
 ## Features

 - Wraps every function of a Text widget and prevents text orphans in the end of a text widget.